The Defined Benefit Pension Definition

 US citizens receiving UK pensions such as a final salary pension or defined benefit pension scheme is a common occurrence for US citizens working for UK-based companies.
 Being both a UK and US citizen can offer some significant benefits, including easy travel to both nations and the ability to work in both countries.

 However, becoming a dual citizen of the UK and the US can have substantial tax consequences, relating to any assets you own (including ISA's), UK property that has been sold or re-mortgaged, having an income above $100,000, and of course, the pension received too.

 Unfortunately, not everyone with dual citizenship is aware of this responsibility.
 They only realise when they receive a bill with an enormous amount of tax they have to pay to the IRS.
-This is why, if you are a US citizen receiving a UK pension, you must seek advice from an SEC and FCA regulated financial advisor.
+This is why, if you are a US citizen receiving a UK pension, you must seek advice from an FCA regulated financial advisor.
 You should be aware of your responsibilities, and we advise you to contact a qualified tax advisor for your US state.

 Is the 25% Pension Commencement Lump Sum tax-free in the US?

 This is a question Cameron James is often asked by our US resident clients receiving a UK pension.
 Despite numerous IFAs in the USA telling their clients that their UK 25% PCLS is tax-free in the US, there is a large raft of information contrary to this.

 While it would be easier to tell clients that it is tax-free, which will likely increase their eagerness to complete a transfer with Cameron James, we prefer to be transparent.
 According to the UK & US tax treaty, most IFAs in the USA will say that the 25% PCLS is tax-free for their clients according to the UK & US tax treaty.